tacitknowledge/slow-light/embedded/README.md

 you want "degradation behaviour" to be applied, instead of specifing a concrete class you can specify a whole package example com.project.target.package.*.
 Anyway since this is a pure AspectJ config you can find detailed information in AspectJ documentation.

+__Note:__ it may seem strange but please make sure that __com.tacitknowledge.slowlight.embedded.aspect.*__ package is declared in __weaver__ section as well, otherwise it will throw a NoSuchMethodError at runtime.
+This is related to an AspectJ defect, for more details please refer to https://bugs.eclipse.org/bugs/show_bug.cgi?id=362411.

 **slowlight-embedded.config** stands for degradation rules configuration and could be seen as a mapping between degradation rule and class/methods, or in other words to what classes